Updated April 22, 2021

 Even if margins are significantly lower with FBM, and shipping is often more expensive, cutting into your margins, it still might make more sense to use FBM.
 Why?
 Because you're not going to get into that awful, dwindling stock-out cycle since you will be maintaining the restock limit.

 I hope this post based on real Amazon seller struggles and solutions has been valuable for you.
-To summarize, here are some action items for you to remember:
+Here are some action items for you to consider:

 - Check to see if the NARF program is causing your inventory to be double-counted.